- Home

 Administrative Fellowship Program

-As one of the nation's leading academic medical centers, teaching is core to The University of Kansas Health System’s mission and vision.
+As one of the nation's leading health systems, teaching is core to The University of Kansas Health System’s mission and vision.
 We offer an Administrative Fellowship Program that provides emerging leaders with practical skills and experience to prepare you for the challenges of healthcare leadership.

 Program overview

-- Introduces individuals to the philosophy, mission and vision of the health system
+• Introduces you to the philosophy, mission and vision of the health system

-- Provides an opportunity for executives and managers to develop and apply coaching, learning and mentoring skills
+• Provides an opportunity for executives and managers to apply coaching, learning and mentoring skills

 Program structure

-During the first 12 months of the fellowship program, fellows will rotate through various functional areas and participate in projects based on the health system’s needs and the Fellow’s knowledge, abilities and interests.
-Fellows will spend roughly 6 months rotating with the finance and strategy departments and roughly 6 months rotating with the operations departments to ensure broad exposure.
-During rotations, fellows will participate in committee meetings, administrator on-call coverage, clinical rotations, Lean training and attend leadership meetings.
+During the first 12 months administrative fellows rotate through various functional areas and participate in projects based on the health system’s needs and the fellow’s knowledge, abilities and interests.
+To ensure broad exposure, fellows will spend roughly 3 months in each of the following rotations: Strategy and Finance, Hospital Operations, Health Professions, Ambulatory Operations, and Clinical Services.
+During rotations, fellows participate in committee meetings, clinical rotations and lean training and attend leadership meetings.

-Throughout the program, you will be expected to:
+Throughout the fellowship, you will be expected to:

-- Take part in active, hands-on, substantive projects that foster development of verbal, interpersonal and analytical skills – and allow for an opportunity to translate academic theory into practice
+• Take part in substantive projects that foster development of verbal, interpersonal and analytical skills and allow for an opportunity to translate academic theory into practice

-- Exhibit accuracy, attention to detail, consistency and an ability to meet multiple deadlines in all work efforts
+• Exhibit accuracy, attention to detail, consistency and an ability to meet multiple deadlines

-- Show the ability to synthesize information and complete components of preliminary and final reports, including spreadsheets and financial analyses (as applicable)
+• Show the ability to synthesize information and complete components of preliminary and final reports, including spreadsheets and financial analyses

-- Exhibit a willingness to take on leadership and other roles and responsibilities
+• Exhibit a willingness to take on leadership roles and responsibilities

 Senior executive sponsors